-Loss of interest or pleasure in activities once enjoyed
+- Loss of interest in pleasure in activities previously enjoyed

-Trouble sleeping or sleeping too much
+- Trouble sleeping, or sleeping too much

-Increase in restless activity (e.g., hand-wringing or pacing) or slowed movements and speech
+- Restless activity (e.g., hand-wringing or pacing) or slowed movements and speech

-Thoughts of death or suicide
+- Thoughts of suicide or self-harm

 Depression can affect anyone—even a person who appears to live in relatively ideal circumstances.

 Depression, left untreated, may have a significant impact on work performance .
 It contributes to presenteeism, or employees at work but not engaged, and absenteeism, or employees missing days of work.
 It may also adversely impact multiple areas of employee performance, including focus and decision making, time management, completing physical tasks, social interactions, and communication .
 Like most other health conditions, early detection and effective treatment lessen the severity and impact of the condition.

 Employers can play a key role in supporting the early identification of depression and other mental health conditions and improving access to care.
 It’s an investment well worth making.

 Educate employees and managers about mental health conditions, including depression, and encourage employees to seek help when needed.
 Mental health remains a taboo topic so train supervisors and employees on how to start a conversation if they are concerned about an employee.
 Integrate mental health information into all health communication strategies.
 Include content about depression in company newsletters, on the intranet and in other regular employee communication platforms.